Nvidia forecasts $200 billion CPU market opportunity including demand from China

 Nvidia says its forecast for $200 billion CPU market includes China

-Nvidia has announced that its forecast for the $200 billion CPU market includes China, indicating a strategic focus on expanding its presence in this significant market.
-The company's CEO, Jensen Huang, has expressed optimism about the potential open...
+Nvidia has announced that its forecast for the $200 billion CPU market includes China, highlighting a strategic focus on expanding its presence in this significant market.
+CEO Jensen Huang expressed optimism about the potential opening of the Chinese...

 Global business headlines with AI angles.